search

 Print

-One of the greatest things about Peaky Blinders, other than the crime drama series itself, it’s the carefully-curated soundtrack.
-I’ve just started watching it (sorry, even though I’m Travolta-to-the-bone and more-façonnable-than-thou, in terms of Netflix series, I’m pretty much a late bloomer), it totally blew me away.
-At first I thought since the movie setting is in the 20s era, they’d use old music accordingly.
-Instead they choose modern-day, contemporary tracks, from PJ Harvey to Radiohead; there’s folky, jangly, indie, stoner, till sludgy.
-What a bold decision.
+Aside from the crime drama series itself, one of the best aspects of Peaky Blinders is the carefully crafted soundtrack.
+I just started watching it (sorry, even though I’m Travolta-to-the-bone and façonable-than-thou, I’m a late bloomer in terms of this Netflix series), and it completely blew me away.
+I assumed that because the film is set in the 1920s, they would use period music.
+Instead, they’ve chosen cutting-edge music from PJ Harvey to Radiohead; there’s folky, jangly, indie, stoner, and sludgy.
+What a daring move.

-And from what I analyse, all the songs have quite similar vibes: Southern Gothic.
+And from what I analysed, all the songs have quite similar vibes: Southern Gothic.
 Deep, dark, dramatic, roots rock, folk, and some kinda bluesy Americana—with Gothic soul.
 You remember another cool television series, True Detective?
-Between Peaky Blinders and True Detective, I find them having pretty similar vibes, soundtrack wise.
+Between Peaky Blinders and True Detective, I find them to have pretty similar vibes, soundtrack-wise.

 So, by order of the Peaky fookin’ Blinders, in the bleak midwinter, here’s the main razor-blades tune: “Red Right Hand” by Nick Cave & the Bad Seeds.
-Music video via BBC Music/YouTube, taken from their performance at Later… with Jools Holland in 1994.
+The first music video via BBC Music/YouTube, taken from their performance at Later… with Jools Holland in 1994, and the other is the official one.

 Take a little walk to the edge of town